tewwwfik/emailChecker/README.md

 # emailChecker
-emailChecker
-Email  address validator.
+Email address validator for golang.
 Can make lexical validation and test whether domain exists.

 It can both check single or multiple emails.